 Language Arts courses integrate all age-appropriate language arts skills—reading, literature, spelling, vocabulary, grammar, handwriting, vocabulary, and composition.
 It is expected that children have some familiarity with the alphabet prior to kindergarten; they should recognize at least some of the letters.
 Kindergarten teaches sounds and letters, beginning reading, writing, spelling, and printing along with other facets of language arts typically taught in kindergarten.
 Reading instruction is phonics based but includes the introduction of many sight words.
 For reading material, their own proprietary Progressive Readers are used in grades K through three, while classic literature is included within the student manuals in the upper grades.
 Language arts lessons often revolve around the literary selections.
 Students begin to create a journal in first grade.
 They continue to learn all forms of composition, applying those skills within language arts and across the curriculum.

 The science program is inquiry-based.
 Lessons begin by raising questions, observing, and/or experimenting.
 Students record and analyze data according to the scientific method even in kindergarten, albeit at a very simple level.
-However, the Biology course for tenth grade (which is not yet complete) seems to have a minimal amount of lab activity.
-Staff at www.CompleteCurriculum.com tell me that the "high school science texts will contain experiments within lessons and not call for a separate lab setting."
+However, the Biology course for tenth grade has a rather limited amount of lab activity incorporated into some lessons.
 This is an area you will need to watch to ensure that science lab courses meet requirements of the college a student wishes to attend....

-Social Studies courses cover history, geography, civics/government, and economics, with emphasis varying from grade to grade....Christian home educators might have issues with the fourth grade social studies that includes a number of lessons dealing with Native American myths presented with no contrasting Christian worldview (e.g., only Native American creation stories)....Separate civics/government and economics courses are slated for tenth grade level to meet those requirements.
+Social Studies courses cover history, geography, civics/government, and economics, with emphasis varying from grade to grade....Christian home educators might have issues with the fourth grade social studies that includes a number of lessons dealing with Native American myths presented with no contrasting Christian worldview (e.g., only Native American creation stories)....Semester-long civics/government and economics courses are offered for tenth grade level.
 Then eleventh graders study world history and geography.